 The little we know about the hairy octopus comes from the reports of divers, who are keen to share their sightings of the “holy grail” of octopuses.
 This species is covered in thin skin flaps that float around it like hair.

 The “hair” helps the octopus stay hidden, but it also has size on its side.
-This octopus species only grows to about the size of a golf ball!
+This octopus species only grows to about the size of a paper clip!

 This octopus’ hair-like growths help it hide in plain sight as it pretends to be drifting seaweed!

 How many octopus species are there?
 We tend to say there are around 300 species, but scientific exploration, with the help of community scientists, is discovering more undescribed species!